Hung Ga, Lam Sai Wing and Army Combatives

 Practical, ready to use, immediately?
 You bet!

-Make sure you learn the PHK Combatives fundamentals in our PHK Intro Kit: Beginner’s Guide to Chinese Martial Arts.
+Ensure you learn the PHK Combatives fundamentals in our PHK Intro Kit: Beginner’s Guide to Chinese Martial Arts

 Pavel Macek Sifu, Practical Hung Kyun

-Basic exercises, techniques, sets, application drills, sparring, self defence, weapon training, strength and conditioning, names of the techniques, history and philosophy…
+Basic exercises, techniques, sets, application drills, sparring, self defence, weapon training, strength and conditioning, names of the methods, history and philosophy…

-Don’t hesitate and feel free to ask Pavel Macek Sifu anything that you would like to know or anything that you struggle with in your martial arts training!
+Don’t hesitate to ask Pavel Macek Sifu anything that you would like to know or anything that you struggle with in your martial arts training!

 Please use the email form below!

-If you like the article and if you want to support our work, please add your comment, click “tweet” or “like”.
+If you like the article and want to support our work, please add your comment, click “tweet,” or “like.”
 Your support will help us and encourage us to publish and share more articles and videos in the future!

 Upcoming Events!